LukaszSzmulkiewicz/CompetitionProgram/README.md

 What I Learned

-Investigate object oriented programming techniques and apply them to a design.
+Object oriented programming techniques and design.
 Knowledge and/or Skills
 ♦ Object oriented concepts and terms
 ♦ Object oriented programming techniques